Description

 Like with any other ORMs, RepoDB does provide the preliminary methods needed for your basic operations.
 The good thing is, it also does provide the operations that is needed to cater your edge-cases like 2nd-Layer Cache, Tracing, Repositories, Property Handlers and Batch/Bulk Operations.

-If you are to use RepoDB, your development experience is as simple as Dapper when opening a connection and is as simple as Entity Framework when executing an operation.
+If you are to use RepoDB, your development experience is as simple as opening a connection and calling the advance operations with a very minimal code.
 It is the reason that makes this library the simpliest ORM to use.

 When you do the bulk operations, the generated value of the identity columns will be set back to the data models, just right after your execution.
 It is an important use-case that is/may needed by you and/or most developers, and both the BulkInsert and BulkMerge operations addressed this need.